 YOU ARE READING

 Earth was created.
 Animals and humans lived in harmony, no fear among them.
-Day was warm and full of light, and life was lived.
+Day fill of warm and light, and life was lived.
 Night brought cold and dark, and human and animals hid in fear.
-From folktales and legends around the world stories that...
+From folktales and legends around the world, stories that tel...